NBA says players will receive full checks on April 15 - WHIZ News

 Being paid in full now also doesn’t mean that things will stay that way for players.
 What the collective bargaining agreement between the league and its players describes as a “Force Majeure Event” — the legal term for unforeseeable circumstances, such as an epidemic or pandemic — could still come into play.
 Per the Collective Bargaining Agreement, players could lose 1.08% of their annual salary for each game that is canceled.

+If the rest of the season is called off, that means players would lose, on average, about 21% of their salary.
+The size of those hits in terms of gross salary lost would range from about $8 million for Golden State’s Stephen Curry to about $189,000 for players on minimum contracts.

+An option that has been discussed by the league and the union is for NBA teams to take some money out of upcoming checks and holding it in escrow in anticipation of at least some games being canceled; players would get the money back if games are played, or would take less of a hit in future checks if the season is canceled.
+But for at least the April 15 check, players will be paid like normal.

 Most NBA players are paid on the 1st and 15th of each month.
-The next scheduled payment comes on May 1, and it remains unclear if those checks will be affected by the possibility of either shortening the season or have it not resume at all.
+The next scheduled payment for that group comes on May 1, and it remains unclear if those checks will be affected by the possibility of either shortening the season or have it not resume at all.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports